 On May 6, the Combined Parks and Recreation Advisory Board agreed upon a sports complex concept for a proposed recreation park south of the existing Yamaguchi Park — an area known as Yamaguchi South.

 According to the agenda brief for the meeting, THK Associates and town staff conducted public outreach efforts in February to gather feedback from the community about desired use of the property.

-Included in the brief is a highest-and-best-use analysis conducted by THK “to determine alternative development opportunities for a variety of land uses [for the approximate 26.5-acre Yamaguchi South site in Pagosa Springs].
+Included in the brief is a highest-and-best-use analysis conducted by THK “to determine alternative development opportunities for a variety of land uses.
 Uses considered include additional affordable/workforce housing, recreational vehicle (RV) uses, recreation center and general recreational uses to serve the community and visitors.”

 The study concludes that “there are few advantages, if any, to develop non-recreational uses on the Yamaguchi Park property given the compatibility with the surrounding uses and physical challenges of the site.”

 The information gathered was used to create concept plans for the town’s consideration.
 Included in the brief were visual layout samples of the four concepts, two of which were sports complex designs with the other two intended for open space.